 Kieth Carlson, Ph.D.

-Dr. Carlson came to Valparaiso University in 2003.
-He is currently an Assistant Professor.
-He teaches courses in Statistics, General Psychology, Sensation & Perception, and Human Cognition, His research has been in the area of visual attention and "learning without awareness."
-More specifically, his research has investigated how participants' response times are facilitated by specific kinds of perceptual events even when the participants are not "aware" of these perceptual events.
-He is also interested in how and why college student might become cynical toward their undergraduate institution.
+Kieth Carlson came to Valparaiso University in 2003.
+He teaches statistics, general psychology, sensation and perception, and human cognition.
+His research is in the area of visual attention and “learning without awareness.”
+More specifically, his research investigates how participants’ response times are facilitated by specific kinds of perceptual events even when the participants are not “aware” of these perceptual events.
+He is also interested in how and why college students might become cynical toward their undergraduate institution.
 He has co-authored an instrument designed to measure cynical attitudes toward college with colleagues at other institutions.
-When not working he enjoys reading books on the relationship between Science and Religion, playing baseball/softball, hiking, and playing games with his wife, Ann, and son, Gerrit.
+When not working he enjoys reading books on the relationship between science and religion, playing baseball/softball, hiking, and spending time with his wife, Ann, and son, Gerrit.